 Next is the hammering process.
 Usually this is where most of the real work happens.
 The different pieces are hammer-formed into strong 3-D shapes, using a wide variey of self made anvils and many other custom-made tools.
 The hammering and shaping process gives my sculptures their beautiful and organic textures.
 These pieces may look delicate, however they are very sturdy and designed for a lifetime of enjoyment.

 Once the individual pieces for a sculpture have been cut and shaped we use a variety of welding and mostly brazing techniques to permanently join the pieces into their final form.
 Then each piece has been reinforced to strengthen the sculpture for indoor and outdoor use.

 After final assembly and quality assurance checks have been finished the sculpture is ready to go to the paint booth!

-In the paint booth each piece goes through a number of steps to produce the luminous, durable finishes which characterize my sculptures:
+In the paint booth each piece goes through a number of steps to produce the luminous, durable finishes which characterize our sculptures:

 1.)
 Each piece is polished, cleaned, and readied for paint work.

 2.)
 We then paint each piece using a bamboo brush and an assortment of acid patinas to bring out the natural blue, green and black patinas of weathered verdigris copper.
 Our process allows us to control the natural aging of the metal resulting in just the right amount…once each piece is finished, we then spray a clear-coat finish over it so it will not age or patina further!